patrickm02L/my-social-media/README.md

 ## About
 If you're doing cool shit people want to know about it, they want to access it and they want to access you.

 I've thought long and hard about the importance of social media and I think it's vital that people who create stuff need to add social to their game.
-You make it, you need to get credit for it.

 I've created this repo to link you to my social, but also to give you a sense of how to use it.
 Yes, it's a skill, and you need to get good at it - especially if you're a creator.
 You made it, you need to get credit for it.